retest/recheck-web/README.md

 And even better: using the [retest GUI](https://retest.de/en/) (or the soon to come open source CLI), you can easily accept those changes with a single click (patent pending).
 This also saves a lot of time during maintenance.
 Any regular changing aspects or elements can easily be ignored.

-### Prerequisites

-Currently only available as a Java API with support for JUnit 4.

 ## Usage

 Download recheck-web [directly](https://github.com/retest/recheck-web/releases/) or add it as a Maven dependency in your POM: